martinarosjorde-byte/netscan/README.md

-# NetScan Enterprise
+# NetScan

-NetScan Enterprise is a high-performance asynchronous network discovery tool built for internal enterprise environments.
+NetScan is a asynchronous network discovery tool built for internal enterprise environments.

-It combines ICMP discovery, ARP inspection, TCP scanning, banner grabbing, and asset fingerprinting into a clean, modular framework designed for professional network visibility.
+It combines ICMP discovery, ARP inspection, TCP scanning, banner grabbing, and asset fingerprinting.

 ------------------------------------------------------------------------

 ## 🚀 Overview

-NetScan Enterprise is part of the **NetTools Portfolio** by Humbug Software.
+NetScan is part of the **NetTools Portfolio** by Humbug Software.

 It is designed for: